 The preparatory course is a special educational program lasting one academic year — that is, between seven and 10 months.
-Students taking this course study Russian, mathematics, and physics.
+Students taking this course study Russian, Mathematics, Computer Science, Chemistry, and Physics.
 The course ends with an exam, and the passing students receive a certificate of completion.

 An invitation is an official document prepared by the Ministry of Internal Affairs of the Russian Federation.
 It confirms that the student to whom the invitation is addressed has been admitted to the university.
 The invitation contains the student’s passport data and specifies the full designation of the university.
 This document needs to be submitted to the Russian Embassy in order to receive a visa.